Table of Contents

 Here are a few examples:

-• Include a pre addressed return envelope with paid postage for donations or pledges.
+- Include a pre-addressed return envelope with paid postage for donations or pledges.

-• Add a QR code that supporters can scan to reach your donation page.
+- Add a QR code that supporters can scan to reach your donation page.

 This letter from Larchmont Public Library offers multiple options for supporters to donate.

-Follow up with a supporters
+- Follow up with a supporter

 You will want to send reminders to reach supporters in late December.